Zulfiqar Khan Nusrat Jung: Reign of Aurangzeb

-In 1689, Muhammad Ismail (now entitled Itiqad Khan) succeeded in capturing the Maratha fort of Rajgarh, upon the orders of Aurangzeb.
+In 1689, Muhammad Ismail (now entitled Itiqad Khan) succeeded in capturing the Maratha fort of Raigad, upon the orders of Aurangzeb.
 The main objective of the battle was to capture the Maratha king Rajaram Bhonsle, but Rajaram managed to escape to the fort of Jinji.
 On the other hand, Itiqad Khan did manage to capture the family of Sambhaji, Rajaram's predecessor; his young son Shahu would become a key asset in the Mughal struggle against the Marathas.
 A large amount of treasure was also procured from the fort.
 For this success, Muhammad Ismail's rank was increased, and he was awarded the title 'Zulfiqar Khan'.

 From the late 1680s onwards, the nobility of Aurangzeb's court was split into two major factions; one was led by Zulfiqar Khan and his father Asad Khan.
 The other faction was led by Ghaziuddin Khan, Chin Qilich Khan, and Muhammad Amin Khan.
 The defining difference between the two sides was the question of how to deal with the Marathas; Zulfiqar Khan and his faction generally espoused a conciliatory approach, while the other side insisted on a more hardline attitude.

 In 1690, Zulfiqar Khan was assigned to command the Siege of Jinji by Aurangzeb, in order to pursue the escaped Rajaram.
 Mughal prince Kam Bakhsh was also assigned to the command in 1691.
 The siege proved difficult due to the strength of the fort and frequent supply line disruptions by the Marathas, resulting in slow progress.
 In 1693 Kam Bakhsh opened negotiations with Rajaram against Aurangzeb's orders; Zulfiqar Khan and his father Asad Khan arrested him upon uncovering this.
 The siege continued through the decade - during this time, Zulfiqar Khan gradually built local connections with Deccani nobility.
 Beginning in 1690, he also led periodic raids on the kingdoms of Tanjore and Trichinopoly, pocketing major portions of the wealth gathered.
 In 1692, he was appointed by Aurangzeb as faujdar of the Carnatic (formerly a southern province of the Golconda Sultanate) following the capture of Ali Mardan Khan, the previous faujdar and provincial diwan of the region, by Maratha forces.
 This represented a shift in the Mughal administration of the Carnatic to a system that was purely military-controlled.